hkbakke/tc-gen/README.md

+# DEPRECATED
+The functionality in this script is targeted towards fq_codel/htb.
+However, time has passed and today the simpler to use `tc-cake` is the better alternative in most cases.

+This script will probably still work for a long time, but will not receive any updates.

 # tc-gen
 tc-gen is a wrapper around all the complexity of modern traffic shaping and policing on linux.
 It tries to use best practices whenever possible while still